mantlenetworkio/mantle-tutorial/cross-dom-bridge-eth/README.md

 The sample code is in `index.js`; execute it.
 This transaction should execute immediately after execution.

-### Local Environment
+### Node Environment

-If you want to test with `index.js`, configure the missing or changing environment variables in the file `.env.local.tmp`.
-Change the file name to `.env.local`, then use `yarn local` to execute `index.js`.
-For testing in the testnet network, follow the same steps for `.env.testnet.tmp` and use `yarn testnet` to execute `index.js`.
+If you want to test by using your own nodes, you should configure the missing or changing environment variables in file `.env.local.tmp` then use `yarn local` to execute `index.js`.
+If you want to have a test in our testnet network you should do the same for `.env.testnet.tmp` and then use `yarn testnet` to execute `index.js`.

 ```sh
 yarn local